sveltevietnam/sveltevietnam.dev/README.md

 ## Contributing

-See [CONTRIBUTING] for reporting & development guidelines.
+See [CONTRIBUTING] on how you can contribute to the Svelte Vietnam project.

 <!-- LOCAL -->